 Overview

 Vector spaces are ubiquitous in mathematics and physics.
-They are defined to be a collection of object equipped with an
+They are defined to be a collection of objects equipped with an ability to add any two objects, and to multiply any object by a scalar.
+Examples include the real numbers, complex numbers, column vectors and matrices.

 Axioms